 This is the first prompt in the Report Builder popup where you'll select your target Report Suite, Segment(s), Dimensions / Metrics, and the Date.
 Let's go over these steps in depth below.

 1. Choose your Report Suite

 Report Suite is the property where all your targeted data lives.
 Businesses normally separate Report Suites by the type of data ie app vs website, and different web domains.
 If you're an analyst, however, you'll have access to many report suites, so just make sure you are on the right one.
 I don't know how many times I've forgotten to select the right one and I had to go back and change it.
 So learn from my mistakes!

 Again, double check here as well.
 Cross-reference with the Adobe Analytics UI to make sure you're selecting the right dimension - especially for the Custom Conversion or Traffic dropdowns.
 You'll want to make sure the right metrics will appear in the next step, so it's good to quickly glance at the UI first.

 3. Select dates from rolling, preset, or fixed cells.

-1. Search or scroll through the metrics menu on the left.
-Drag and drop them into the metrics section.
+1. Drag and drop variables into the Metrics section.